pieterjm/JukeboxBot/texts.md

 4. /decouple
     - Replace /disconnect with /decouple to preveet command colissions with other bots.
     - Admins use this command to decouple their player to their Telegram group.
+5. /setdonate <on>
+    - Donates 7 sats of the 21 to the botmainers at each jukebox /add
+6. /setdonate <off>
+    - Disables the donation

 ## Jukeboxtexts.py edit suggestions

 def init():